Mr-Hockatt/Root-Finding-Visualizer/README.md

   <li>CSV storage of the numerical solution</li>
 </ul>

-The main window is a simple GUI created with Tkinter and the plotting happens with Matplotlib
+The main window is a simple GUI created with Tkinter and the plotting happens with Matplotlib.
+The spinbox allows the selection of the polynomial's order.
+As selected, small boxes will appear above, each one to input the coefficients for each of the powers on the polynomial.
+Click the "Generar P(x)" to generate the polynomial, then proceed with the method selection.

 ![gui](https://user-images.githubusercontent.com/53312754/120087586-d4163600-c0ae-11eb-9c30-80a55b8317e7.jpg)